mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group.md

 ---
 title: ActivationGroup class
+description: Provides the facilities to organize the instances of programs and service programs into related groups.

 ---

 Provides the facilities to organize the instances of programs and service programs into related groups.